 Today will be arrival day in Casablanca.
 Roaming Camels will meet you at the airport and take you to your local hotel.

-You will have a chance to tour the Hassan II Mosque and other areas of Casablanca, dependant on arrival time.
+You will have a chance to tour the grounds of Hassan II Mosque and other areas of Casablanca, dependent on arrival time.

-NOTE: Should you arrive early (before 11am) in Casablanca, you may also choose to proceed directly to Moulay Idriss, making the most use of your time on this first day.
+NOTE: Should you arrive early (before 11am) in Casablanca, you may also choose to proceed directly to Meknes, making the most use of your time on this first day.

 Today is a day at leisure and yours to relax and enjoy this gorgeous town.
 You can have a day to shop the medina for handicrafts and artisanal goods.
 Meet some weavers making blankets or stop in a visit artists in their galleries for tea.
 If you would like a more active day your guide will get you set for a 4 hour hike in the local mountains for some stunning vistas and exploration of the natural surroundings.